leojay-net/SLPM/public/docs/MIXER_ARCHITECTURE.md

 - Offline token storage and peer-to-peer transfers
 - Geographic and network context flexibility
 - User-controlled backup and recovery
+- **Flexible settlement options**: Choose at redemption time whether to settle to STRK (on-chain) or pay Lightning invoices (off-chain)

+The **Lightning settlement option** in Split Mix Redeem provides additional use cases:
+- **Direct Lightning payments**: Pay Lightning invoices without converting to STRK
+- **Maximum privacy**: Avoid any on-chain footprint at redemption (no Starknet transaction)
+- **Cross-ecosystem value transfer**: Move value from Starknet → Cashu → Lightning → Bitcoin ecosystem
+- **Wallet-less redemption**: No need to connect Starknet wallet for Lightning settlement
+- **Invoice payment**: Use ecash tokens to pay existing Lightning invoices from any source

-Both modes leverage the same robust infrastructure: Atomiq for cross-chain swaps, Cashu for bearer privacy, and careful handling of signers and forwarding to ensure reliable STRK delivery.
+Both modes leverage the same robust infrastructure: Atomiq for cross-chain swaps (when needed), Cashu for bearer privacy, and careful handling of signers and forwarding to ensure reliable delivery.
 The architecture supports both decentralized recipient-controlled claims and a pragmatic shared-signer mode with on-chain forwarding, ensuring reliable operation even under SDK constraints while preserving privacy characteristics.

 Users can choose the mode that best fits their privacy, custody, and usability requirements, with Full Mix optimized for convenience and Split Mix optimized for maximum privacy and control.